-All but the fanciest of restaurants and bars will accept casual shoes in Reykjavik; it’s all about wearing something that’ll be sturdy in icy conditions!
+All but the fanciest of restaurants and bars will accept casual shoes in Reykjavik; it’s all about wearing something that’ll be sturdy in icy and potentially snowy conditions!

 If you’re not wearing as many layers in the evenings, I recommend getting a taxi between your hotel and restaurant/ bar to ensure that you don’t get too cold.

 Visiting the geothermal pools

 Whether you’re visiting Iceland in summer or winter, the geothermal pools should be high on your list of things to do.

 In fact, they’re particularly special in the freezing winter months, as they’re the perfect place to warm up!
 You don’t need to pack too much to visit them.

 It’s easy to forget to pack a swimming costume for winter travel, but you will want to remember this one – shopping in Reykjavik can be quite costly, so you probably won’t want to have to buy one when you’re out there.